simmel/mixedmartialtail/README.md

 * Loop through all of the plugins matchers on that line and if it matches:
   * Run the apply method on the line
 * Check if we're supposed to replace the whole line or just the message part.
+### Plugin
+* `match` method which takes a line as input and see if we want to deal with this line.
+* `apply` method which takes a line and format options as input and transforms the line into a the format we want.

 ## TODO
 * Have as few options as possible and have sane defaults.